vmonteco/osis/_posts/2017-01-03-fosdem-lightning-talk.markdown

 catholique de Louvain](https://fosdem.org/2017/schedule/event/open_student_info_system/)
 (UCL).
-The presentation will take place in [room H.2215, Ferrer (H) building at the ULB Solbosch Campus in Brussels](https://fosdem.org/2017/schedule/buildings/#h), on Monday, February 5th at 13h40.
+The presentation will take place in [room H.2215, Ferrer (H) building at the ULB Solbosch Campus in Brussels](https://fosdem.org/2017/schedule/buildings/#h), on Sunday, February 5th at 13h40.

 We intend to share with the community the joy of building OSIS, the transition from proprietary to open source, the cultural and technical shift, the